ankitmhn/todomvc/examples/typescript-react/NOTES.md

 3. What's bad?

-Build output directory is same as the source directory.
+Conditional rendering is handled in CSS using classes Build output directory is same as the source directory.
 It is a dated project - lots of `vars` floating around.
 Maybe the requirement was to not use any external libraries, but I don't like the hacky way the routing has been setup as well.

-HMR is not setup
+Improper typing on event for `handleChange` in todoItem.tsx HMR is not setup
 Missing .gitignore
 JS files being generated alongside TS source files